 I often illustrate the relationship of the Persons of the Godhead by reviewing the baptism of Jesus.
 Jesus, God in human flesh, goes into the Jordan river to be baptized, and rises up.
 Immediately, the heavens were opened, and the Holy Spirit descended upon Jesus as a dove and alighted on Jesus (Matthew 3:16).
 Next, the Father spoke from heaven: “This is my beloved Son, in whom I am well pleased.”
 Therefore, we see that Jesus stood in the water, the Holy Spirit descended from heaven, and the Father spoke from heaven.
 Only Jesus got wet in the river.
 Only the Father spoke from heaven.
 Only the Holy Spirit descended from heaven and rested on Jesus as a dove.
 We see the three Persons, but they together constitute one divine Being, one divine Substance, one divine Essence.
 They are three Persons in one God.

 So we learn more about the Trinity today.

 ● God the Son died for our sins on the cross, and we live because He Himself bore our sins on the cross, that we might die to sin and live to righteousness.

 ● God the Father gave Jesus the words to speak and the deeds to do while Jesus walked among men in the flesh.

-● God the Holy Spirit indwells every believer, and has poured out in our hearts the love of God.
+● God the Holy Spirit indwells every believer, and has poured out the love of God in our hearts.

 Application for Today